mdodovic/SymPyCAP/documentation1.md

 Creative Commons

-//// Acknowledgment ////
+## Acknowledgment ##

 We thank prof Dejan V. Tošić for recommending this software project to us and for all discussions and help with the project.

-//// About SymPyCAP ////
+## About SymPyCAP ##

 SymPyCAP is program for solving linear, time-invariant electric circuits.
 This program is Python-based (It's written entirely in Python) and uses SymPy, a Python library for symbolic mathematics.

-///// Why SymPy?  /////
+## Why SymPy?  ##

-SymPy is completely free, open source and licensed under the BSD license.
+* SymPy is completely free, open source and licensed under the BSD license.
 So, you can modify the source code end sell it if you want to.
-SymPy uses Python as its language.
+* SymPy uses Python as its language.
 This means that if you know Python, it is much easier to get started with SymPy (because you already knows the syntax).
 And if you don't know Python, it is really easy to learn.

-Here is already two important differences between SymPy and other computer algebra systems:
-* SymPy is free, while others can cost hundreds of dollars in licenses
-* SymPy uses Python, while most CAS invent their own language

-Third advantage of SymPy is that it is lightweight program.
+* Third advantage of SymPy is that it is lightweight program.
 It has no dependencies other than Python, so it can be used almost anywhere easily.
-And finally, it can be used as a library.
+* And finally, it can be used as a library.
 You can just import it in your own Python application.

-////// Algorithm //////
+## Algorithm ##

 (MNA??)

-//////   Units   //////
+##   Units   ##

 All quantities are in the International System of Units (SI).

-// Electric Circuit  //
+## Electric Circuit  ##

 The input of this program (the circuit to be analyzed) is specified as a list of circuit elements (list of lists):